Did AI get more negative recently?: Analysis

-Finally, we analyze trend curves for individual venues, visualized in \ref{fig:negative_stance_per_year_and_venue}.
-The trend towards more negative papers in the most recent years is visible for most venues, especially ACL, EMNLP, COLING, NAACL, CoNLL, ICML and ICLR.
+Finally, we analyse trend curves for individual venues, visualized in \ref{fig:negative_stance_per_year_and_venue}.
+The trend towards more negative papers in the most recent years is visible for most venues, especially ACL, EMNLP, COLING, NAACL, CoNLL and ICML.
 TACL has the sharpest increase.
-NeurIPS, AAAI, CL, and SemEval do not follow this trend, however.
+SemEval and AAAI do not follow this trend, however.
 Many venues were more negative before the 2000s and least negative in the 2000s.
-The CL journal is a noticeable outlier: it is the most negative venue with up to 40\% negative papers (we note that it is also the only journal in our dataset).
+The CL journal is a noticeable outlier: it is the most negative venue with up to 16\% negative papers (p-value 0.01\%, \ttest{}); we note that it is also the only journal in our dataset besides TACL.